 When you integrate with a living, breathing API like the Census feeds, the system can’t just be “set it and forget it.”
 As changes are made to the API, changes may need to be made to the software that uses it.

 In the data portals, we built an automated process that periodically goes out to the U.S. Census and American Community Survey APIs to pull new data and to look for updated data.
-When we built this automatic API integration, we guessed that additional
+When we built this custom integration, we guessed that additional

 data attributes would be requested by GCVAC and Bi-State, and the URLs for the APIs might change over time.
 We were correct on both counts.